Healthy Homes Assessment Te Awa

 Home Assessments Te Awa for Rental Properties

-There are a myriad of things to be able to examine during the home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of concerns to be able to examine in a house inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having a Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For expert guidance, contact us today to schedule your rental properties home evaluation.
+The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of the tenant solutions ruling could be significant for landlords and property managers.
+For expert advice get in touch today and book your rental properties home evaluation.

 home assessments for rental properties